BoD/bbt/README.md

 - You will need a version of the [JDK](https://en.wikipedia.org/wiki/Java_Development_Kit) on your system
 - After cloning this repository, issue this command: `./gradlew dist`
 - This will compile and package the plugin, and the resulting `bbt-<version>.zip` file will be in the `build/dist` folder

+##  * About the Firefox version

+As of now, the version for Firefox is no longer updated, as since Manifest v3, it is too hard to make a single extension that works on both Chrome and Firefox.
+The Firefox version is still available on the Firefox Add-ons site, but it is stuck at version 1.4.0.

 ## License